2024 Schedule F Form and Instructions

 Where to Mail Schedule F

 If you're filing electronically, form Schedule F will be submitted along with your federal tax return.
 For paper filing, attach Schedule F to your Form 1040 or Form 1040-SR and mail it to the IRS address listed in the instructions for Form 1040.
 Notice the Attachment Sequence No. 14 text in the upper right-hand corner of the Schedule F form.
-Always verify the correct mailing address and use certified mail to ensure your return is tracked and delivered securely.
+Always verify the correct IRS address and use certified mail to ensure your return is tracked and delivered securely.

 Common IRS Schedule F Mistakes to Avoid